EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 > Each folder is a starter skeleton: implement the `// TODO` markers following the
 > steps in its own `README.md`.

+`03_composables_directives/` also ships the spec of its first step:
+`tests/useFetch.spec.ts` is red on the skeleton, and `npm test` (Vitest) is the fastest way to know whether your `useFetch` really aborts, really re-runs on a getter, and really keeps `loading` straight when a request is cancelled.

 Every workshop README ends with a **Definition of Done** — a checklist of criteria you can verify yourself (a command that exits 0, something observable in the browser, a question you can answer).
 Steps marked *(Bonus)* and the "Going further" section are